duarteocarmo/duarteocarmo.com/content/posts/18-regression-techniques-python.md

 lr = linear_model.LinearRegression().fit(X_train, y_train)
 y_pred = lr.predict(X_test)
 ```
-This resulted in some ok [results](https://nbhub.duarteocarmo.com/notebook/07f45cd3#6.Linear-Regression).
+This resulted in some OK [results](https://nbhub.duarteocarmo.com/notebook/07f45cd3#6.Linear-Regression).
 A popular metric to measure how good a Linear Regression model is, is a little something called MAE, you can think about it as an average error per prediction.

 After fitting this model, our MAE is sitting at 0.4.
-This might seem ok at first because it's not a large number.
-However, most authors only collaborate once (.i.e most rows have a y value of 1), which means that for all of those cases, such an MAE, we are often erroring on the number of collaboration by 50%(!).
+This might seem OK at first because it's not a large number.
+However, most authors only collaborate once (.i.e most rows have a y value of 1), which means that for all of those cases, such an MAE, we are often erring on the number of collaboration by 50%(!).

 Here's a graph of some sample collaborations (in black), and some predictions (in red).